-Robert F. Kennedy, Jr., Ripped By Family Members Over His Anti-Vax Stance
+Robert F. Kennedy Jr. Ripped By Family Members Over His Anti-Vax Stance

 — The Daily Beast (@thedailybeast) May 8, 2019

-There has been no connection established between vaccinations and autism, and the paper originally making that claim, by Dr. Andrew Wakefield, was redacted by the medical journal The Lancet in 2010.
+There has been little connection established between vaccinations and autism, and the paper originally making that claim, by Dr. Andrew Wakefield, was redacted by the medical journal The Lancet in 2010.

-The Scientific American in 2017 wrote about how Kennedy has “distorted” vaccine science.
+In 2017, The Scientific American wrote about how Kennedy has “distorted” vaccine science.
 President Trump, who has flirted with anti-vaccination theories in the past, was reportedly considering appointing Kennedy to a government panel on vaccine safety, but no such appointment ever took place.

-“Those who delay or refuse vaccinations, or encourage others to do so, put themselves and others, especially children, at risk,” the Kennedy relatives write in Politico.
+“Those who delay or refuse vaccinations, or encourage others to do so, put themselves and others, especially children, at risk,” the Kennedy relatives write for Politico.
 “It is in all our interests to make sure that immunizations reach every child on the globe through safe, effective and affordable vaccines.”

 Such efforts aren’t unheard of in politics.
 In the 2018 midterm elections, six siblings of Rep. Paul Gosar, a Republican from Arizona, made an ad endorsing his opponent, per The New York Times.
 Despite the lack of support from his own family, Gosar won the election.